j-erasmus/jerasmus-test-project/README.md

 # ℹ Please note

-Flight is **not under active development**.
+ℹ Flight is **not under active development**.
 New pull requests will not be accepted unless they fix core bugs or security issues.

 ---